nus-cs2103-AY2223S1/tp/docs/UserGuide_CS2101.md

 ## Quick start

-There are a couple of things that need to be setup first before you start ****Teacher's Pet**** for the first time.
-This will ensure that **Teacher's Pet** works as expected and runs smoothly on your computer.
+There are a couple of things that need to be set up first before you start using **Teacher's Pet** for the first time.
+This will ensure that the application works as expected and runs smoothly on your computer.

 ### Step 1: Ensure you have Java `11` or above installed in your Computer
 To check if you have Java `11` or above installed, follow the steps for your operating system
 ##### If you are using Windows:
-- Press the Start button and type *cmd* then press the Enter button on your keyboard.
+1. Press the Start button and type *cmd* then press the Enter button on your keyboard.
-- Once you have Command Prompt running, type `java --version` and if you have Java installed properly, you should see an output like the following.
+2. Once you have Command Prompt running, type `java --version` and if you have Java installed properly, you should see an output like the following.
   ![UI introduction](images/UG-screenshots/Java11CheckWindows.png)
 ##### If you are using Mac:
-- Open up terminal by hitting Command + Space bar on your keyboard and typing *terminal* then press the return button on your keyboard.
+1. Open up terminal by hitting Command + Space bar on your keyboard and typing *terminal* then press the return button on your keyboard.
-- Once you have terminal running, type `java --version` and if you have Java installed properly, you should see an output like the following.
+2. Once you have terminal running, type `java --version` and if you have Java installed properly, you should see an output like the following.
   ![UI introduction](images/UG-screenshots/Java11CheckMac.png)
 #### If you do not see an output like the one above, it means that you do not have Java `11` installed